maere/Portfolio/README.md

 These apps represent some of my early forays using Java to code  the backend and middle tiers.
 I also dove fairly deeply into AJAX and jQuery.

 I am currently interested in exploring the mobile space.
-I am planning on taking an Android course and I am signed up for a workshop on iOS at the end of September.
+I am planning on taking an Android course and I am also signed up for a workshop on iOS at the end of September.
 So my goal is to have my first mobile app in the works this fall.
 Stay tuned!